 Servicer quality.
 Servicer quality is of prime importance in the performance of residential mortgage loans, RMBS and MSRs.
 Both default frequency and default severity of loans may depend upon the quality of the servicer.
 Servicers may not be vigilant in encouraging borrowers to make their monthly payments, may take longer to liquidate non-performing assets, or less competent in the foreclosure process and disposing REO properties.
 The foreclosure process can be lengthy and expensive, and the delays and costs involved in completing a foreclosure, and then subsequently liquidating the REO property through sale, may materially increase any related loss.
 In the case of pools of securitized loans, servicers may be required to advance interest on delinquent loans to the extent the servicer deems those advances recoverable.
 In the event the servicer does not advance interest on delinquent loans, interest may not be able to be paid even on more senior securities.
 Servicers may also advance more interest than is in fact recoverable once a defaulted loan is disposed, and the loss to the trust may be greater than the outstanding principal balance of that loan.
-Additionally, servicers can perform loan modifications, which could potentially impact the value of our securities.
-The failure of servicers to effectively service the mortgage loans underlying the securities in our investment portfolio could negatively impact the value of our investments and our performance.
-The laws and regulations governing mortgage servicing are continually evolving and regulators have identified mortgage loan servicing as a current enforcement priority.
-The failure of servicers to comply with these laws and regulations or to effectively service the mortgage loans underlying the RMBS in our portfolio, any mortgage loans we own or any MSRs Arc Home owns could negatively impact the value of our investments and our performance.
+Additionally, servicers can perform loan modifications, which could potentially impact the value of our investments and our performance.
+The laws and regulations governing mortgage servicing are continually evolving and regulators have identified mortgage loans underlying the RMBS in our portfolio, any mortgage loans we own or any MSRs Arc Home owns could negatively impact the value of our investments and our performance.